rpchan44/terraform-state-handling/README.md

 Use outputs to share data: Anything the root module needs from a module must be explicitly output.

 Good practice: Only expose what’s needed via outputs, keeping internal resources encapsulated.

+Backend should reside in the root only not in the module